This post is all about the Starbucks Pink Drink and how you can make it at home.

 Does Pink Drink Have Caffeine?

 The recipe in this post does not contain caffeine.
 Some recipes may include Tazo Iced Passion tea concentrate which does not contain caffeine.
+But our recipe is without tea but tastes just as good.

 Is the Starbucks Pink Drink Healthy?

 For a 16 oz serving of the pink drink, you’re looking at about 140 calories with 24 grams of sugar, according to the Starbucks website.
-While their recipe is made with tea, the copycat recipe in this post is made with a juice that contains 25 grams of sugar per 8oz.
+While their recipe is made with tea, the copycat recipe in this post is made with juice that contains 25 grams of sugar per 8oz.

 However, because of coconut milk’s naturally high-fat content, there have been instances where lactating women have experienced an increase in milk production while consuming the pink drink.
 But of course, you’d want to confirm that with your doctor.

-In order to make a variation of the pink drink recipe, you’ll need just a few items from the store.
+In order to make a variation of the Starbucks pink drink recipe, you’ll need just a few items from the store.
 To begin, you will need to get the following ingredients:

 - Chopped Strawberries